Why WordPress Sites Often Struggle with Page Speed

 2. Plugins pile up

-The average WordPress site runs 20–30 plugins.
+A typical WordPress site runs 20-30 plugins.
 Each plugin loads its own CSS, JavaScript, and database queries.
 They don't coordinate with each other.
-You end up with 15 different jQuery versions, 8 separate CSS files, and a waterfall of network requests that makes your browser cry.
+Without careful management, you can end up with multiple jQuery versions, numerous CSS files, and a waterfall of network requests that slows things down.

 3. Shared hosting compounds the problem